 Make The Room Comfortable And Lively

 Hospital rooms are dull and colourless which can make them very boring.
 But when a cancer patient is home, they should be able to enjoy a splash of colour.
 The patient’s bedroom can be made to look livelier to cheer them up.
 Colourful curtains, bedsheets, and cushions can brighten up a room.
 Favourite paintings and show pieces can also be added to the room to make it look welcoming.
 The patient needs a lot of rest and will be spending a lot of time in that room, so get them books, a TV, or anything they might like; to keep them occupied and entertained.
 This will help keep the patient in a better mood while they recover.
+Most common cancer types are curable at an earlier stage so keep the stress around it at a minimum.

 Create A Treatment And Appointments Calendar